 In 2009, various organizations across federal, state and local communities came together and agreed that they could positively impact the health of those affected by congenital heart defects (CHDs) by utilizing a public health approach to address many of the issues they face.
 To this end, organizational members representing the voices of providers, patents, families, clinicians and researchers joined to form the Congenital Heart Public Health Consortium (CHPHC).

-Since the inception of the Consortium several educational and awareness resources have been made available including the CHPHC web site, CHD fact sheets and multiple educational webinars.
-In addition, the consortium has provided the opportunity for open dialogue between member organizations—improving cooperation and unified public health messaging.
+Since the inception of the CHPHC, there have been many accomplishments that have advanced our mission and are in alignment with our strategic plan.
+Several educational and awareness resources have been made available to the public, including the CHPHC web site, CHD fact sheets and educational webinars.
+In addition, the CHPHC has provided the opportunity for open dialogue between member organizations—improving synergy and unifying public health messaging.

 The mission of the Congenital Heart Public Health Consortium is to prevent congenital heart defects and improve outcomes for affected children and adults.
 The Consortium achieves its mission by: